Cooperative Training of Descriptor and Generator Networks: Experiments

 \section{Experiments}

-We use the MatConvNet of \cite{matconvnn} for coding.
-For the descriptor net, we adopt the structure of \cite{XieLuICML}, where the bottom-up network consists of multiple layers of convolution by linear filtering, ReLU non-linearity, and down-sampling.
-We adopt the structure of the generator network of \citep{radford2015unsupervised, Alexey2015}, where the top-down network consists of multiple layers of deconvolution by linear superposition, ReLU non-linearity, and up-sampling, with tanh non-linearity at the bottom-layer \citep{radford2015unsupervised} to make the signals fall within $[-1, 1]$.
-The synthesized images we show are all generated by the descriptor net.
+We scale the training data to the range of the tanh activation function $[-1, 1]$.
+All learning parameters are initialized from a zero-centered Normal distribution with standard deviation 0.001.
+For the descriptor network, we adopt the structure of \cite{XieLuICML}, where the bottom-up network consists of multiple layers of convolution by linear filtering, ReLU non-linearity, and down-sampling.
+We adopt the structure of the generator network of \cite{radford2015unsupervised, Alexey2015}, where the top-down network consists of multiple layers of deconvolution by linear superposition with up-sampling, batch normalization \cite{ioffe2015batch}, and ReLU non-linearity, with tanh non-linearity at the bottom-layer \cite{radford2015unsupervised} to make the signals fall within $[-1, 1]$.
+In our experiments, we set $l_{q} = 0$ and infer $X_i = \hX_i$, i.e., we follow the left diagram in (\ref{eq:m}).
+We have also experimented with $l_{q} >0$, i.e., the right diagram, but did not observe significant improvement.